 The D50 standard light describes a defined lighting conditions according to the ISO standard.
 Thus, it is possible to look at and evaluate proofs consistently.
 A proof (dt.
 Prüfdruck) refers in printing the anticipated simulation of a print result for revision.

 A proof is printed on high quality paper from a calibrated special (expensive) printer (proofer).
 The stored color profile (for example IsoCoated V2) with its respective printing properties is also taken into account.
 Each proof contains a media wedge strong>.
 This means that the printer can detect deviations based on the media wedge.

 Difference RGB CMYK - We deliver the right color profile

-If desired, we can also deliver CGI renders optionally as professional printed proofs with the desired color profile and in the desired size.
+If desired, we can also deliver 3D renders optionally as professional printed proofs with the desired color profile and in the desired size.
 So that the colors and the print result can be rated better.
-CGI animations are always in the RGB profile because we can not print them and only display them on a screen become.
+3D animations are always in the RGB profile because we can not print them and only display them on a screen become.

 Does everything sound like rocket science?
 On the basis of the purpose of use, we are of course happy to advise and deliver the correct data required!